You can contact the Mortgage Arrears Information Helpline on 0761 07 4050

 - You are an employee or office-holder in a company, and the company pays you to allow clients to use the room in your home on an occasional basis

-If you are required by Revenue to make an annual tax return, you should record your rental income for rent-a-room relief in the ‘Exempt income’section of your tax return form at the end of the tax year and return the completed form to your local tax office.
+If you make an annual tax return, you should record your rental income for rent-a-room relief in the ‘Exempt income’section of your tax return form at the end of the tax year and return the completed form to your local tax office.
 The tax office can answer any queries you may have and will help if you have any difficulties completing the form.

 If you wish to opt out of the rent-a-room relief in a particular tax year, you must notify Revenue in writing, on or before the return filing date for that tax year.
 If you are required to make an annual tax return, you opt out by marking the relevant box in the ‘Exempt Income’ section of the return – otherwise write to your tax district to say that you do not wish the relief to apply for that year.
 Read more here (pdf).